Scams and data breaches

 STOP

-Don’t give money or personal information to anyone if you are unsure.
+Don’t give money or personal information to anyone if you’re unsure.

 • Scammers can pretend to be anyone online, on the phone, in emails, and text messages.
 They will usually start by offering to help you or ask you to verify who you are.

-• Often, scammers will pretend to be from organisations you know and trust like Telstra, Optus, your health fund, Centrelink, police, a bank, government, a fraud service and others.
-You can never be entirely sure who you are dealing with when you are contacted out of the blue.
+• Scammers will often pretend to be from organisations you know and trust like Telstra, your health fund, Centrelink and others.
+You can never be entirely sure who you’re dealing with when you’re contacted out of the blue.

 THINK

-• Never click on a link in a message.
+• Never click on a link in a message or respond to callers before you know it’s real.

 • Only contact businesses or government using contact information from their official website or through their secure apps.

-• If you are not sure just say no, hang up, or delete.
+• If you’re not sure just say no, hang up, or delete.

 PROTECT

-• Seek help from IDCARE and report to ReportCyber and Scamwatch.
+• Seek help from IDCARE and report the scam to ReportCyber and Scamwatch.

 Spot a scam